nextthingco/docs/Gadget-docs/source/includes/_build.md

 	```
 	</p>

-	Fill in the fields as described below.
+	Fill in the fields described below and learn what each one does.

 	<p>
 	```